 - The top ten members of the winning team, sorted by the intersection of average age grade and most miles

 - For each course, the male and female with the fastest times

 - For each course, the single person with the most runs—this person also wins the course sign, and if there are turnaround signs, they go to the next people in the list

 - For each course, the male and female with the best average times

 - For each course, the fastest male and female in each 10-year age group

 Apart from the FLRC Challenge medal, the rest of the prizes will be gift certificates to the Finger Lakes Running Company, which allows us to support a local business and lets you defray the cost of your next pair of shoes.
 The amount of the gift certificates is tied to the number of people who participate in the Challenge, so the more people who play, the larger the prizes!

 The Challenge Director reserves the right to change the per-runner multipliers, but they’re currently set at 50¢ for the overall points and miles winners and 5¢ for all the rest except for the age-group winners, whose multiplier is 2.5¢.
-Thus, if 200 people sign up for the Challenge (as they did in 2022), the top prizes would be $100 each, a per-race win would be $10, and an age-group win would be $5.
+Thus, if 160 people sign up for the Challenge (as they did in 2022), the top prizes would be $80 each, a per-race win would be $8, and an age-group win would be $4.